OneGet/oneget/readme.md

 ## Announcement

-OneGet is in a stable state and is expected to recieve only high-priority bug fixes from Microsoft in the future.
+OneGet is in a stable state and is expected to receive only high-priority bug fixes from Microsoft in the future.
 We continue to welcome updates and improvements from the community.

 ### Build Status - Master